josephananda/josephananda/README.md

 </div>
 <br>

 👋 Hello.
 My name is Joseph.
 I'm a student AI researcher who specialized in Deep Learning Classification model (text and image), but also have some ability to explore about Simpler Machine Learning model and Data Visualization.
 Besides, I have some ability to code in Kotlin for Android App Development.
-I'm very passionate about technologies related to Data field and I'm currently exploring Data Science techniquesthrough project building and trying Generative AI approach such as RAG.
+I'm very passionate about technologies related to Data field and I'm currently exploring Data Science techniques through project building and trying Generative AI approach such as RAG.

 ## 💼 Career
 I'm partially working as an ***student AI research scientist*** at Affective Computing Research Interest Group (ACRIG) laboratory, conducting experiments using deep learning techniques and writing academic research paper.